STORY

 When I was a little kid, I was already creating new words.

-For example, the cross between shoe in English and zapato in Spanish or “shoe-pato” was how I expressed wanting to go out.
-People were generally amused, or had no clue what I was saying, a reaction throughout my life that has propelled me to grow into the person that I am today: a cheerful proponent of fearless self expression, a bridge between cultures and an inner explorer.
+For example, instead of using the English word "shoe" or the Spanish word "zapato," I combined the two words and called them" "shoe-patos."
+People were generally amused or had no clue what I was saying, a reaction throughout my life that has propelled me to grow into the person I am today: a cheerful proponent of fearless self-expression, a bridge between cultures, and an inner explorer.

-The fusion of language and culture has been the greatest blessing for finding my purpose in life.
-I was born into it: I am the daughter of a hippie Mom from San Francisco, California and my father is from Venice, Italy but we lived in Caracas, Venezuela: the place I call home.
-Having these three languages and three continents in my DNA I have struggled at times with what legendary salsa singer, Hector Lavoe, coined as “cultural schizophrenia.”
-And yet, since I don’t quite belong anywhere, I have had the opportunity to develop an innate sense of empathy and open-mindedness towards others that has turned me into a passionate storyteller, especially for those whose voices are unheard.
+The fusion of language and culture has been the greatest blessing in finding my purpose in life.
+I was born into it: I am the daughter of a hippie Mom from San Francisco, California, and my father is from Venice, Italy, but we lived in Caracas, Venezuela, where I call home.
+Having these three languages and three continents in my DNA, I have struggled at times with what legendary salsa singer Hector Lavoe coined as "cultural schizophrenia."
+And yet, since I don't quite belong anywhere, I have had the opportunity to develop an innate sense of empathy and open-mindedness towards others that has turned me into a passionate storyteller, especially for those whose voices are unheard.

 Telling my story repeatedly to all types of people helped my find my voice.

-I had to come from different angles, depending on my audience, and find clever ways to be succinct, entertaining and approachable, otherwise I would see people’s eyes glaze over: “Mom from San Francisco… Venice…Caracas…right.”
-Then there’s the melting pot that is NYC where I’ve lived most of my adult life.
+Depending on my audience, I had to come from different angles and find clever ways to be succinct, entertaining, and approachable.
+Otherwise, I would see people's eyes glaze over: "Mom from San Francisco… Venice…Caracas…right."
+Then there's the melting pot, NYC, where I've lived most of my adult life.
 A happy choice since I found my tribe of international misfits and half-breeds.
-And, we polish each other, sharing our uniqueness with the world in creative ways.
+And we polish each other, sharing our uniqueness with the world in creative ways.

 Luis Agujeta and I in Seville in 1999